acritelli/aws-labs/lab_2_deploy_RDS.md

       * Specify the same availability zone as the AZ created for your public subnet
       * Specify the security group created previously
     * Publicly accessible - no
-5. Configure the database name as: testapp
+5. Configure the database name as "testapp"
 6. Leave the remaining settings at their default values

 ## Documentation